 Zoning code barriers

 - The Chicago zoning code allows only one principal building per lot.
 A detached house constitutes a principal building and only one of them is allowed.
 The code would have to be changed to allow more than one principal buildings per lot.
 If the city council wants to limit this allowance to cottage courts then other code would have to be modified to define a cottage court (similarly to how it has a definition of a townhouse).
+(Section 17-1-1300 – this anti-housing provision is in the first chapter of the Chicago zoning code!)

 - Cottage courts should be fee simple , to make them easier to mortgage and sell, which means subdividing a lot into one lot per house.
 The Chicago zoning code does not allow subdividing a lot below the minimum lot area for the particular zoning district governing a lot.
 For example, currently in RS-3, if more than one principal building per lot was allowed, each cottage court house would have to occupy 2,500 s.f., which is an untenable size for cottage court development.